francois-smith/Scheduling-Application/README.md

   node server.js
 ```

-Once your server is up and running navigate one folder back and locate the VUE folder open this folder in CMD or integrated terminal.
+Once your server is up and running navigate one folder back and locate the VUE folder, open this folder in CMD or integrated terminal.
 Run the following commands to start up the client:

 - Installing dependencies
 ```